Nurzhan Subkhanberdin

 Nurjan Salkenuly Subhanberdin (Нұржан Сәлкенұлы Сұбханбердин; born 29 November 1964) is a Kazakh businessman and banker.
-He was the founder and former chairman of Kazkommertsbank, one of Kazakhstan’s largest banks and is a partner in the investment company Meridian Capital together with former Kazakh Oil Minister Sauat Mynbayev and former Kazkommertsbank executives Yevgeniy Feld and Askar Alshinbayev.
+He was the founder and former chairman of Kazkommertsbank, one of Kazakhstan’s largest banks.
 Subkhanberdin is one of Kazakhstan’s richest oligarchs with a fortune estimated in the billions of dollars.
-In 2007, he was the 664 on Forbes World Billionnair list, with $1.5 billion earned in the banking industry.
+In 2007, he was the 664 on Forbes World Billionaire list, with $1.5 billion earned in the banking industry.

-Biography
+Early life

 Subkhanberdin was born in Almaty, Kazakhstan on 29 November 1964.

 He completed his education at Moscow State University from where he graduated with a degree in political economy in 1988.
 It is thought that he attended Moscow State University at the same time as Timur Kulibayev, who is married to the daughter of the former Kazakh President Nursultan Nazarbayev.

-Subkhanberdin is married and is reported to have
+Career

 In 2008, with six other Kazakh businessmen, he spent $100 million on a project to open the first British private school in Central Asia, Haileybury Almaty, to get a British education for his children.

 In March 2011, he met with President Nursultan Nazarbayev to talk about the economy of Kazakhstan.

 Subkhanberdin owns luxurious real estate properties including a mansion in London and two villas that extend onto a private island on the Côte d’Azur.
 He previously also owned two condos at the Mandarin Oriental Residences in New York City.

 Subkhanberdin sold his stake in Kazkommertsbank and withdrew from the board of directors of Kazkommertsbank in 2015.

 Almaty airport was a property of the Kazkommertsbank group of Nurzhan Subkhanberdin, the bank’s founder, and Mynbayev, and then progressively fell into the hands of the Kulibayev family.